openstack-archive/paunch/README.rst

     $ echo hi >> paunch-state.txt

 A container called ``hello`` will be created, print a Hello World message, then exit.
-You can confirm that it still exists by running ``docker ps -a``.
+You can confirm that it still exists by running ``podman ps -a``.

 Now lets try running the exact same ``paunch apply`` command: